hashicorp-guides/consul-api-gateway-on-nomad/README.md

 This section will run an example upstream application `hello` and configure access to it from the API Gateway.

+1. Configure Service Defaults to set the `hello-app` service type as `http` by running `consul config write example/hello-app-service-defaults.hcl`

-1. Add intentions to allow traffic from the API Gateway to `hello` by running `consul config write example/hello-app-intentions.hcl`
+2. Add intentions to allow traffic from the API Gateway to `hello` by running `consul config write example/hello-app-intentions.hcl`

-2. Register a listener for the API Gateway by running `consul config write example/gateway-listeners.hcl`
+3. Register a listener for the API Gateway by running `consul config write example/gateway-listeners.hcl`

-3. Register http routes for the API Gateway so that Envoy knows how and where to write the traffic by running `consul config write example/my-http-route.hcl`
+4. Register http routes for the API Gateway so that Envoy knows how and where to write the traffic by running `consul config write example/my-http-route.hcl`

-4. Start the `hello` app by running `nomad run example/hello-app.nomad.hcl`
+5. Start the `hello` app by running `nomad run example/hello-app.nomad.hcl`

 Once the deployment is complete, you can test the API Gateway.
 - Run `nomad job status -namespace ingress ingress` to find the allocation for